mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetUpHostHttpHttps/index.md

 You can get an identical http and https host by creating two hosts.

-1. Set up a http host with the name "MyHost" using document root "MyDocumentRoot".
+1. Set up a http host with the name "MyCoolHost" using document root "MyDocumentRoot".
-2. Set up a https host (SSL) with the name "MyHost" using document root "MyDocumentRoot".
+2. Set up a https host (SSL) with the name "MyCoolHost" using document root "MyDocumentRoot".

  ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/SetUpHostHttpHttps/General.png)